• RAE •

 What are your favourite books?

 Some of my favourite books when I was a child . . .
 I adored The Wizard of Oz by L. Frank Baum; I also loved reading Alice's Adventures in Wonderland by Lewis Carroll and The Wonderful Flight to the Mushroom Planet by Eleanor Cameron (and still do!).
 When I was older, I read many of Agatha Christie's and Charles Dickens' books.
 Some of my favourite children's books now are T.H.
 White's Once and Future King, Cornelia Funke’s Inkheart series, J.K.
 Rowling's Harry Potter books and Jenny Nimmo's Charlie Bone stories, as well as the work of J.R.R.
 Tolkien, C.S.
 Lewis, Philip Pullman, Angie Sage, and Tomi Adeyemi, among many, many others.
-Some of my favourite old-time illustrations (pen-and-ink drawings) are those by Frank Ver Beck in The Magical Monarch of Mo by L. Frank Baum.
-My favourite contemporary illustrators: Jim Kay, Shaun Tan and Ayano Imai.
+Some of my favourite old-time illustrations (pen-and-ink drawings) are those by J.J.
+Grandville.
+Some of my favourite contemporary illustrators: Jim Kay, Shaun Tan, Julie Benbassat,

 What's your advice for writers and illustrators?

 Write, write, write.
 Read, read, read.
 Listen, listen, listen.
-Learn The Tricks of the Trade from other imaginers and wordsmiths.
-Learn as many new juicy words as you can, so that you have lots of “tools” in your toolbox.
+Draw, draw, draw.
+Learn the Tricks of the Trade from other imaginers and wordsmiths.
+Learn as many new juicy words as you can, so you have lots of “tools” in your toolbox.
 Hang out with kindred spirits who like to write or draw.

 And “hanging out” can mean a lot of things!